jakubwro/movies-api/README.md

 ### Sorting

-Use selector lambda expression to sort by attribute.
-Use 'asc' and 'desc' for choosing the direction of sort.
+Use a selector lambda expression to sort by a attribute.
+Use 'asc' and 'desc' for choosing the direction.
 ```
 query = query.orderby(lambda m: m.average_rating, 'asc')
 ```
 ### Limiting number items

-Number of items retrieved can be limited to specific number.
+Number of items retrieved can be limited to a specific number.

 ```
 query = query.take(1)